 The verification function typically compares a processed captured biometric image against previously captured templates.
 Thus, even for verification functions performed in a severe risk environment, sensors meeting PIV image quality specifications provide the maximum data that will be used for matching.
 Increased confidence for verification functions can be met using multi-instance (e.g. 2 or more fingers) or multi-modal biometric verification.

-Moderate
+Moderate Risk

 A moderate risk environment is defined for those encounters with a subject with no or questionable identification.
 An officer cannot detain a subject for more than a limited amount of time without making an arrest.
 In this situation, it is necessary to quickly identify the subject or retain biometric information sufficient to verify the subject’s identity at a later date.

 For instance, in scenarios relying upon fingerprint matching, PIV image quality enables machine matching of images.
 Once the subject is in the court system, any images retained using mobile enrollment would typically be replaced by images captured using a ten-print system.
 Once again, the capture of more images provides more information for later booking.
-In addition, the capture of two or more fingerprints simultaneously provides additional information on the fingerprint sequence
+In addition, the capture of two or more fingerprints simultaneously provides additional information on the fingerprint sequence.

+Mild Risk

+A mild risk environment is defined for those encounters where enrollment and identification data will be used at a later date.
+At that time, the subject would be available for comparison to the data previously retained.
+The results of an identification or verification should not impact anyone but the subject in question.
+Examples of normal enrollments include preparing for future logical or physical access control for a subject, or retaining one or more biometric images for verification in court while the subject is available.
+Verification examples include tracking a subject through the jail or court system using the retained biometric images.
+In these cases, a failure to match would result in additional action to verify the subject’s identity, primarily inconveniencing no one but the subject.

 Mobile Device Security & Encryption